A preliminary warning

 The odds

-Factor in all the BPTC grads from previous years still hunting for jobs, and you'll realise just how big the oversupply of candidates is: according to a warning issued by the Bar Standards Board to prospective applicants, a given year can see more than 3,000 very capable candidates vying for pupillage.
-Bar Standards Board statistics show that of UK and EU domiciled BPTC graduates who graduated between 2014 and 2017 only 47% had managed to gain pupillage by January 2020.
+Factor in all the Bar Course grads from previous years still hunting for jobs, and you'll realise just how big the oversupply of candidates is: any given year can thousands of very capable candidates vying for pupillage.
+Bar Standards Board statistics show that of UK and EU domiciled Bar Course graduates who enrolled on courses between 2015 and 2019, only 39.5% started pupillage by March 2021.
 Remember, however, that significant numbers of those graduates had to search for literally years before securing pupillage after completing the BPTC.

 THE HARD FACTS: